skip to content

 Oxford University Press

 The University has signed a transitional agreement with Oxford University Press for open access publishing of research and review articles in all of OUP's participating journals for corresponding authors from the University of Cambridge.
-This is a 3 year agreement starting 1 January 2021 and is in place until 31 December 2023.
+This agreement covers the period 1 January 2024 - 31 December 2025.

 Portland Press/Biochemical Society